-The Civil Rights Data Collection (BETA) form is designed to assist you with collecting data for the 2017-18 U.S. Department of Education Civil Rights Data Collection.
+The Civil Rights Data Collection page is designed to assist you with collecting data for the 2020-21 U.S. Department of Education Civil Rights Data Collection.
 This report provides information about the enrollment of, and the educational services provided to, students in public schools by race/ethnicity, sex, and disability.
 Please note some of the information on this report cannot be calculated by Aeries and must be filled in by hand for each school site.

-The next Civil Rights Data Collection is for the 2017-18 school year.
-According to the Civil Rights Data Collection Resource Center the CRDC Submission Tool will open on February 8, 2019 for the West Coast region and remain open for 75 days.
+The next Civil Rights Data Collection is for the 2020-21 school year.
+According to the Civil Rights Data Collection Resource Center the CRDC Submission Tool will open on December 13, 2021 for all local education agencies (LEA) and state educational agencies (SEA) that are assisting their LEA's with the 2020-21 submission.
+The submission tool will remain open for 75 days (NOTE: Per the CRDC Partner Support Site: The U.S. Department of Education’s Office for Civil Rights (OCR) announced a new deadline of March 11, 2022).
 Please check the Civil Rights Data Collection Resource Center for more information about the CRDC collection window, resources, and collection questions.

-We will continue to add Civil Rights result sections as we complete our testing.
-We encourage users that are tasked with running the Civil Rights report to set up all of the options and supplementary tables prior to running the reports.
+If values have not already been selected for items in the Codes tab, the default values will display.
+We encourage users that are tasked with running the Civil Rights report to review and/or set up all of the options and supplementary tables prior to running the reports.
 That way as updates to the Civil Rights page are released those options will already be populated and will be used to populate the result sections.

-NOTE: Prior to generating the Civil Rights Report it is suggested that you review the State Requirements for the 2017-2018 U.S. Department of Education Civil Rights Data Collection Report.
+NOTE: Prior to generating the Civil Rights Report we suggest that you review the State Requirements for the 2020-2021 U.S. Department of Education Civil Rights Data Collection Report.
 The Civil Rights Data Collection Resource Center contains file layouts and data guides to help prepare for the Civil Rights Report.